 - Your child should wear a two-piece outfit, like a T-shirt and jeans for the test.
 Bring an extra pair of socks and diapers or adult-sized diapers, if used.

 - If your child is on a regular program of clean intermittent catheterization, please measure urine output for 2 days before the test.
-Bring this information with you to the test.
+Bring this information with you to

 The Parts of the Test